 Investing in regular maintenance and an inspection of your water heater can help prevent the system from bursting.
 However, if your water heater has already burst or you discover water near where your hot water tank is located be sure to take the following steps.

 As soon as you find water coming from your hot water heater or you suspect the system might burst, you'll want to close off the water supply line to the tank.
 This will generally be a pipe that leads from the main water line to the top of the water heater.
 There should be a valve near where the water supply line meets the tank, twist it clockwise to stop water from entering the tank.

 Step 2: Turn off the power

 There is an electric or gas heating element inside the hot water tank that is designed to be submerged.
 If the tank continuously empties the element will be left out to dry, which can turn it into a major fire hazard.
-While the element is designed to shut off by itself when water reaches a certain temperature, a leaking tank will likely cause it to malfunction and stay on.
+While the element is designed to shut off by itself when water reaches a certain temperature, a burst or leaking tank will likely cause it to malfunction and stay on.
 Find the breaker for the hot water tank in your electrical box and flip it, to ensure it is shut off.

 Step 3: Contact an Emergency Plumber